emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-06-embedded-resources-and-external-resources.md

 ## Missing pair in embedded resource

-If you have a pair in the external resource file, by default it will not add it to the final dictionary, you can change that by calling the method `OverwriteDictionary(Dictionary<string, string> currentDictionary, Dictionary<string, string> newDictionary, bool addIfDoesntExist = false)` when mixing both dictionaries and set the parameter `addIfDoesntExist` to `true`.
+If you have a pair in the external resource file, by default it will not add it to the final dictionary, you can change that by calling the method `OverwriteDictionary()` when mixing both dictionaries and set the parameter `addIfDoesntExist` to `true`.

 ## Different languages

-As you can see we didn't specified any language, because all of that is being done by the function `GetText(string key)` which is calling `GetText(string key, string language)`, and the parameter `language` is filled by `Thread.CurrentThread.CurrentCulture.TwoLetterISOLanguageName` which returns the current language of our thread.
+As you can see we didn't specified any language, because all of that is being done by the function `GetText(string key)` which is calling `GetText(string key, string language)`, and the parameter `language` is filled by `TwoLetterISOLanguageName` which returns the current language of our thread.

 In my case I have spanish as the default language and that's why it always shows it in spanish, but we can try using english too.